 With its vast studios and technical capabilities, Television Centre gave rise to large-scale broadcasting, whether the elaborate sets of Doctor Who, or the party atmosphere of music shows Old Grey Whistle Test, Top of the Pops and Later… with Jools Holland.

 Appearances at Television Centre have charted the careers and transformation of the music industry’s biggest names, such as Coldplay and Beyoncé.

 We are the owner or the licensee of all:

-Our ownership and our licensees' ownership of those trade marks and other intellectual property and proprietary rights is protected by law.
+Our ownership and our licensees' ownership of those trademarks and other intellectual property and proprietary rights are protected by law.

 You are not permitted:

 The cookies we use are "analytical cookies" sent by Google Analytics.
 They allow us to recognise and count the number of visitors and to recognise and track which parts of our website you visit when you are using our site.
 This helps us to improve the way our site works, for example by making sure visitors are finding what they need easily.